leerix/gensim/README.md

 gensim – Topic Modelling in Python
 ==================================

+This is standard gensim 3.8.3 but with a little hack to get the install to work with poetry.

 <!--
 The following image URLs are obfuscated = proxied and cached through Google because of Github's proxying issues.
 See: